AdrianAntico/AutoQuant/docs/causal_experiment_design_framework.md

 The framework is design-before-estimator.
 It creates experiment questions, design specifications, assignment proposals, measurement plans, validity-threat registers, approval gates, information-value assessments, and canonical plan artifacts.
 It does not execute treatments and does not estimate causal effects.

+Completed or in-progress experiment evidence is handled by Phase 3.
+See `docs/causal_completed_experiment_framework.md` for assignment preservation, execution reconciliation, treatment fidelity, estimand preservation, and analysis-readiness contracts.

 ## Lifecycle

 ```text